Which mobile phone is right for you?

 What will you use your phone for?
 Do you need a minimum cost plan and will just use the phone for emergencies?
 Or do you need a fully-featured plan so that your mobile can replace your home phone?

 Choose between voice and text services, or both.
 Text communication may be a cheap and easy way to communicate if you have hearing difficulties.
 Voice might be better for those with limited dexterity.
 If one suits you better, select a plan that gives you extra free calls of that type.
 You might save a lot of money even if it is at the cost of limiting the other.

 For information on providers and plans, and on choosing handset features (including features for hearing-aid users) visit the Australian Communications and Media Authority website (opens new window).
-For information about mobile phone contracts and premium services, go to the Australian Competition and Consumer Commission website (opens new window).

 Your handset must reflect your needs